ragetrip/audio-pluglist/README.md

 Bug reports and PRs are welcome.
 Please include:
 - Environment (OS, Obsidian version), repro steps, expected vs. actual behavior.
-- If it’s a feature request, a short mockup or user story helps.
+- If it’s a feature request, a short mockup or example helps.

 ---